 Due to the exposure this image received on the Instagram front page, it became my most-liked image, and one of the most commented on images in my feed.

-There’s a secret about this image that only one person seemed to notice and comment on when I posted it.
+There’s something about this image that only one person seemed to notice and comment on when I posted it.
 And since it’s also an example of a favorite genre of mine – “the artwatcher” – I’ll choose it for my third “favorite” here.

 I came upon this portrait by Chuck Close in a large gallery at the Philadelphia Museum of Art on a quiet day, and noticed it had been hung to align perfectly with the seam in the concrete floor.